Euro area sovereign bond yields rise ahead of Fed, US data

 Wednesday's U.S. data include the Labor Department's Job Openings and Labor Turnover Survey (JOLTS) and the manufacturing survey from the Institute for Supply Management (ISM).

-Confirmation that the labour market remains tight will further fuel inflation concerns.
+Confirmation that the labour market remains tight will further fuel inflation fears.

 Italy's 10-year government bond yields IT10YT=RR, the benchmark for the euro area periphery, rose 4 bps to 4.77%.